The Good Girl: Plot

-When Justine arrives home, Phil tearfully asks if she has been having an affair.
-When she says, "yes", he strikes her.
-Phil expresses remorse at hitting her and asks if the baby is his.Justine assures him he is the father.
+The next day, Bubba tells Justine that Phil saw the motel room on the credit card statement, then begs her not to tell Phil about their encounter.
+Justine returns home and is confronted by Phil, who strikes her when she admits to her infidelity.
+Devastated, Phil expresses remorse for hitting her and asks if the baby is his.
+Justine assures him he is the father.
 Phil still insists on knowing who she had an affair with, and when he asks if it was with Corny the security guard, Justine lies and says yes.
-At work the next morning, Corny has a bruised face and his arm in a cast.
-Cheryl informs Justine two guys with baseball bats and face masks beat him up.
+At work the next morning, Corny has a bruised face and his arm in a sling.
+Cheryl informs Justine that after Bible study the previous night, two guys with painted faces jumped him.